Criminal Psychology Careers: A Realistic Job Preview Guide

 Lastly, criminal psychologists must have a strong understanding of both psychology and criminal justice.

-Here’s a look at what it’s really like to work in criminal psychology and some of their day-to-day tasks.
+Here’s a look at what it’s like to work in criminal psychology and some of their day-to-day tasks.

 Researching criminal cases.

 One of the most important tasks of criminal psychologists is to research criminal history and cases.
-This involves criminal profiling, reviewing police reports, interviewing witnesses and victims, and analyzing evidence.
+This involves criminal profiling, reviewing police reports, interviewing witnesses and victims, and analysing evidence.
 This research helps criminal psychologists develop profiles of offenders and understand the motives behind criminals.

 Designing psychological evaluations.

 Another key task of criminal psychologists is to design psychological evaluations.
-These evaluations are used to determine if a suspect is competent to stand trial, or whether they are likely to re-offend.
+These evaluations are used to determine if a suspect is competent to stand trial or whether they are likely to re-offend.

 Providing expert testimony.